Kinematics of Stellar Streams from Globular Clusters Depend on Black Hole Retention and Star Mass: A Selection Effect for Dark Matter Inference: Introduction

-Relaxation is not the only phenomenon in GCs relevant to streams, but its effects are dominant and predictable.
-Hence most of the above studies of stream kinematics neglect collisional dynamics in the GC.
-Even those that use direct $N$-body codes to partially model these dynamics \citep{Malhan2021a, Malhan2022b, Carlberg2024a, Carlberg2024b, Carlberg2025} hasten computation by using softening lengths 1--2$\,\pc$ and assuming all stars have equal mass.
-They thus neglect some essential drivers of GC evolution: strong encounters (which occur on scales ${\ll}1\,\pc$), mass segregation, and stellar-mass black holes (BHs).
+Relaxation is not the only phenomenon in GCs relevant to streams, but it is dominant.
+So even the few prior studies of stream kinematics that explicitly model the GC's internal dynamics with direct $N$-body codes \citep{Malhan2021a, Malhan2022b, Carlberg2024a, Carlberg2024b, Carlberg2025} hasten computation by using softening lengths 1--2$\,\pc$ and assuming all stars have equal mass.
+They thus neglect some key secondary drivers of GC evolution: strong encounters (which occur on scales ${\ll}1\,\pc$), mass segregation, and stellar-mass black holes (BHs).
 While most impactful in the core, these factors may significantly affect some streams.
 Strong encounters in the core can eject up to ${\sim}10\%$ of escapers from dense GCs, their higher energies leading to less-collimated escape and a wider, hotter subcomponent in the stream \citep{Weatherford2024}.
 And the BHs that form in a GC are essential heat sources supporting the core against collapse \citep[e.g.,][]{Merritt2004b, Mackey2007, Mackey2008, BreenHeggie2013, Kremer2019a, CMCCatalog}.
 After mass-segregating to the center, they pair up into binaries that undergo strong encounters with other BHs and stars, hardening the binaries and accelerating the bodies involved.
-These encounters eject BHs from the core; those that do not escape the GC entirely resegregate back to the center, passing more energy to surrounding stars.
+These encounters eject BHs from the core; those that do not entirely escape the GC resegregate back to its center, passing more energy to surrounding stars.
 This greatly enhances stream density if it expands the GC's half-mass radius too close to its tidal boundary, potentially explaining the Pal~5 stream's high density \citep{Gieles2021, Gieles2023, Roberts2024}.